scottyschup/ruby-curriculum/the-web/oauth.md

 Consider a application like Instagram which integrates with Facebook.
-One way to give Instagram the power to post photos to your wall would be to provide Instagram with your facebook username and password.
+One way to give Instagram the power to post photos to your wall would be to provide Instagram with your Facebook username and password.

 The average user may not be too keen on giving their password to any